Table of Contents

-Technology changes very rapidly, and at times it can be difficult to try to keep up.
-This camera is 10 years old, and in many ways it feels like it.
+Technology changes very rapidly and at times it can be difficult to try to keep up.
+The Fujifilm X100 is over 10 years old, and in many ways, it feels like it.

 2010 Specs in 2021

-- 12.3MP Aps-c CMOS sensor
+- 12.3MP Aps-c CMOS sensor.

-- Hybrid optical/electronic viewfinder
+- Hybrid optical/electronic viewfinder.

-- Leaf Shutter
+- Leaf Shutter.

-- Built-in ND filter
+- Built-in 3-stop ND filter.

-- 23mm fixed lens (35mm equivalent in full frame.
+- 23mm fixed lens (35mm equivalent in full-frame).

-- ISO range: 100-6400
+- ISO range: 100-6400.

-These settings give the camera incredible image quality for today's standards, and the rangefinder style viewfinder is critical to get you immersed in your craft in my opinion.
+These settings give the camera incredible image quality for today's standards, and the rangefinder-style viewfinder is critical to get you immersed in your craft in my opinion.

-So I very quickly realized that comparing this camera to anything else is not the way to go, by default it will be worse than pretty much everything else that came after that era.
+So I quickly realized that comparing this camera to anything else is not the way to go, by default it will be worse than pretty much everything else that came after that era.

 So let's get it out of the way, this camera will be slower than any smartphone, or any other somewhat modern camera, but the image quality and the results, are incredible.